CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-10-31-isa-roadmap.markdown

 CHERIoT makes a lot of use of one of the concepts that's been in CHERI since the beginning: sealing.
 Sealing is how we build type-safe opaque types.
 This, in turn, is how we build software capability systems.
-I believe sealing is essential to providing a robust compartmentalisation model, but it's not necessary for single-trust-domain memory safety.
+We believe sealing is essential to providing a robust compartmentalisation model, but it's not necessary for single-trust-domain memory safety.

 Zcheri defines a reduced subset of sealing, which is sufficient to provide sentries, but not the rich set of features that we use.
 The core ISA leaves room for expansion and so this is easy to add to the current drafts as a CHERIoT-specific extension (and possibly an optional Zcherisealing extension later).